 It’s the ones that stand apart from the crowd that people remember more.
 My favorite Marvel movie in recent times would have to be Spider-Man: Into the Spider Verse.
-Before this film, I’d never even heard of Miles Morales, and the serves no greater purpose in setting up the next Avengers film.
+Before this film, I’d never even heard of Miles Morales, and the story serves no greater purpose in setting up the next Avengers film.
 In spite of that, the movie worked.
 It was unique, and it was that unique style that kept me engaged long after the film ended.
 Unlike most other films in the MCU, it was not a teaser, but a self contained story.
 That alone made the movie more enjoyable on its own merits.

 Let’s make something clear.
 I enjoyed Captain Marvel very much, and still consider myself an admirer of this universe and the success it has enjoyed.
 But fissures are starting to show, and for me, this is cause for concern.
 If Marvel shies away from innovation or continues to push these films out too quickly without taking risks, it’s only a matter of time before the fate of the slasher film befalls this universe.
 No matter how good or fun it is, if the audience sees the same thing too many times, boredom becomes less of a risk, and more of an inevitability.

 Like this article?
 Check out these other similarly themed pieces by some of our top contributors!